Key takeaways

 | Power | $200/mo | 10,000 | $0.04/credit |

-Enterprise plans add SAML/SCIM SSO via AWS IAM Identity Center, organizational dashboards, and extension registry governance .
+Team plans mirror individual pricing and add centralized billing, usage analytics, SAML/SCIM SSO via AWS IAM Identity Center, organizational dashboards, and extension registry governance .
+Qualifying startups (up to Series B) can get one year of Pro+ free .

 Strengths